matthew-r-clark/crm_donor_duplicates/README.md

   - Display potential matches to user with checkboxes so they can indicate whether any of the donors are the same person.
 - Handle non-names when users input "Mr.", "Mrs.", "Parents", etc. instead of of a first name.
 - Handle input if user tries to include an alternate name in first name field within parentheses: "William (Bill)"
-- Add another column for a unique identifier in case two donors have the same first and last name (eg. birthday, address, etc.).
+- Add column to donors table in database for a unique identifier in case two donors have the same first and last name (eg. birthday, address, etc.).
 - Implement a "Donors from departing staff" page where the donors that were connected to a person transitioning off the staff team would be listed so other current staff could reach out to potentially invite any of these donors to join their donor team.
-- Simplify donor and user abstractions to only include the necessary state for a donor or user record from the data base.
-Don't use donor class to send data to the database.